dodycode/learn_typescript/README.md

 # learn_typescript
-Learn how to correctly structuring TypeScript Projects.
+Learn TypeScript Fuctions more in depth